 About the author:

 Terrie Farley Moran is the best-selling author of the Read ‘Em and Eat cozy mysteries series.
 Well Read, Then Dead, winner of the Agatha Award for Best First Novel 2014, was followed by Caught Read-Handed in 2015 and Read to Death in July 2016.
 Terrie’s short mystery fiction has been published in Ellery Queen Mystery Magazine, Alfred Hitchcock Mystery Magazine and numerous anthologies.
 Her short story, “A Killing at the Beausoleil” was an Agatha Award Best Short Story nominee.
 She also cowrites Laura Childs’ Scrapbooking Mystery series.
-Together they have written Parchment and Old Lace (October 2015) and Crepe Factor (October 2016).
+Together they have written Parchment and Old Lace and Crepe Factor.